FindSunDay/DES-Able/README.md

 ## Api code deployed on AWS Lambda - Folder 'AWS'
-It contains 4 folders deployed on AWS Lambda as apis.
+It contains 4 folders deployed on AWS Lambda as apis and 1 folder contain EC2 key.
 1) `informationProcessor` - Provide general information which will initially display on the website includes DES PROVIDER INFO page, NEARBY PROVIDER page and DES PERFORMANCE page.
 2) `desQueryProcessor` - Provide search interface which allow user to input name, speciality, rating and postal to retrieve the filtered data for DES PROVIDER INFO page.
 3) `desMapProcessor` - Provide search interface which allow user to input user_loc and user_spec to generate five nearest providers information together with routes to the inputed address.
 4) `desPerformanceProcessor` - Provide search interface which allow user to input year and month to generate the selected performance data filtered by year and month.
+5) `key` - pem key to link to EC2 server.